project-bo4/shield-development/README.md

 ## IMPORTANT
-- In case of having problem with running game, Please double check everything before submitting issue. you should have read instructions and faq (will add it soon) before asking for support.
+- In case of having problem with running game, Please double check everything before submitting issue. you should have read instructions and faq (will add it soon) before asking for support from developers.

 ## NOTES